 A. Harassment Is Not Tolerated

-The University of Alabama is committed to providing an environment for employees, students, and campus visitors that is free from illegal harassment based on race, color, religion, ethnicity, national origin, sex, sexual orientation, age, disability, or veteran status.
+The University of Alabama is committed to providing an environment for employees, students, and campus visitors that is free from illegal harassment based on genetic information, race, color, religion, national origin, sex (which includes sexual orientation, gender identity, and gender expression), age, disability or veteran status in admission or access to, or treatment of employment in, its programs and services.
 Such illegal harassment violates federal civil rights laws and University nondiscrimination policy and may lead to personal liability for the results of such behavior.

 The University of Alabama is committed to providing and promoting an atmosphere in which employees can realize their maximum potential in the workplace and students can engage fully in the learning process.
 Toward this end, all members of the University community (including faculty, staff and students) must understand that harassment based upon one’s protected status as identified above will not be tolerated, and that they are required to abide by the following policy.
 The University will take appropriate action to prevent, correct, and where warranted, discipline behavior that violates its Harassment Policy.

 The University implements its Harassment Policy through preventive education and training and through procedures for investigating and resolving claims of harassment.
-Employees and students are encouraged to review the University’s on-line training tutorial on harassment (http://training.newmedialearning.com/psh/ua/) and participate in training programs, which are offered by a variety of departments and divisions, including the Department of Human Resources.
+Employees and students are encouraged to participate in training programs, which are offered by a variety of departments and divisions, including the Department of Human Resources.
 Individuals who believe they are being harassed are encouraged to report the problem to appropriate administrative officials.
 Information about appropriate complaint channels and the procedures for resolution of claims of harassment follows and can also be obtained from the Deans’ Offices, the Vice Presidents’ Offices, the Department of Human Resources, or the Office of Equal Opportunity Programs.

 B. Retaliation Is Not Tolerated